 In our highly digitalised world, compliance with data protection rules has become a key issue for most companies.
-Startup & Fintech businesses which are at the heart of the digital economy face data protection legal matters.
+It is very likely that startup businesses which are at the heart of the digital economy will face data protection legal matters.

-Companies must in particular ensure that all processing of personal data is necessary, proportional, legitimate and have a specific and legitimate purpose.
+Companies must in particular ensure that all processing of personal data is necessary, proportional and have a specific and legitimate purpose.
 In addition, data retention is subject to time limitations.